Dennis960/Blog/content/posts/2DPrinter/index.md

 draft: false
 author: "Dennis"
 image: Printer.jpg
+description: A 2D printer built from metal rods, plywood, and an Arduino Uno.
+tags: ["Hardware"]
 ---

 This time I managed to build a fully functional 2D-Pen-Plotter.
 Some would call it printer.
 The plotter is 50 cm^2 big and covers a printable area of 250 mm \* 250 mm.